rbgvictoria/keybase_model/README.md

 currently enforces that.
 In KeyBase, the branches of the tree are **leads** and the leaves are **items**, which the **leads** are related to with the `item_id` field.
 An **Item** can be the root of another **Key**.
-This is done in KeyBase through the `taxonomic_scope_id` and `first_step_id` fields in the **keys** table.
-The `taxonomic_scope_id` field links to the **items** table and the `first_step_id` field to the **leads** table (so that is really the root).
+This is done in KeyBase through the `item_id` and `root_id` fields in the **keys** table.
+The `item_id` field links to the **items** table and the `root_id` field to the **leads** table (so that is really the root).

 There are two types of situations where the tree structure breaks down, or where there are other types of leaves:

-1.  **Subkeys:** Large keys are often broken down into smaller subkeys, e.g. https://keybase.rbg.vic.gov.au/keys/show/3854.
+1.  **Sub-keys:** Large keys are often broken down into smaller sub-keys, e.g. https://keybase.rbg.vic.gov.au/keys/show/3854.
 In the KeyBase data model we have the `subkey_id` field in the **leads** table to deal with this.
 When using this, we basically skip the **Item** and go straight to the **Key**.

-    The KeyBase plugin currently does not support subkeys, so until now people have had to make up items and have the subkey as a key with a taxonomic scope (which is why `taxonomic_scope_id` is required), but we can support it in the data model and provide a custom API endpoint for use with the KeyBase plugin until the plugin has been updated.
+    The KeyBase plugin currently does not support sub-keys, so until now people have had to make up items and have the sub-key as a key with a taxonomic scope (which is why `taxonomic_scope_id` is required), but we can support it in the data model and provide a custom API endpoint for use with the KeyBase plugin until the plugin has been updated.

 2.  **Reticulations:** Sometimes multiple leads lead to the same next lead, causing a cycle (or 'reticulation') in the graph.
-In the KeyBase data model this situation is resolved by the `reticulation_id` field in the **leads** table, which serves as the root for a new graph within the same key.
-So, compared to the general scenario both the **Item** and the **Key** are skipped.

 The KeyBase plugin currently does not support reticulations, so when a new key is loaded into the database KeyBase will just pretend they are not there and duplicate a branch as many times as is needed (which is what a recursive query with `UNION ALL` would do).
-The new KeyBase will support reticulations in its data model and create the input that the KeyBase plugin needs in the API rather than already in the database.

 There are also scenarios where an **Item** is not a leaf but a branch (or a branch as well as a leaf):